 Winter is often seen as the off-season in Southern Utah.
-But while the season might draw fewer crowds, that doesn’t mean that it isn’t a great time to visit.
+But while the season might draw fewer crowds, that doesn’t mean that it isn’t a great time to visit, especially when you consider how each season offers a different way to experience The Dwellings and Southern Utah.

 If you’re looking to enjoy a more comfortable outdoor adventure, take in some holiday festivities, or even just want to plan a relaxing weekend away before the rush of the Christmas season, keep reading.
+Whether you have just one day or a whole week, there are plenty of activities to fill your time, from classic hikes to the winter magic of skiing, snow play, and seasonal events across Southern Utah.
 We’re breaking down why you should definitely plan a winter visit to The Dwellings.
+Some visitors use the winter season as a time for rest and rejuvenation.
+We hope you discover something new and memorable during your stay.

 Cooler Temperatures and Fewer Crowds

 Summer may be the most popular time to visit Southern Utah.
-But while long days and plenty of sunshine might mean more time on the trails each day, this doesn’t necessarily make it the best time to plan a visit.
+But while long days and plenty of sunshine might mean more time on the trails each day, this doesn’t necessarily make it the best time to plan a visit, especially when you compare it with Southern Utah’s stunning fall colors and scenic drives.

 Besides the sunshine, summer also brings high temperatures to the region.
 It’s not unusual for temperatures to reach the triple digits, which can turn a fun day of hiking into a dangerous situation.